[Oxford CompSoc banner graphic]

 [Events]

-Competitive Programming: Third Week Contest
+Competitive Programming: Eighth Week Contest

 Where: Undergraduate Social Area, Department of Computer Science 7 Parks Rd, Oxford OX1 3QG